 Even with the most organized system for filing paper receipts, someone must still do the work of adding them up.
 It’s a difficult task to take individual receipts and turn them into useful data.
 Most companies need the ability to not only review individual purchases but compare totals and trends across drivers, vehicles, departments and divisions.
 Manually adding up receipts takes time, and that time is likely better spent elsewhere.
 Not to mention, the potential for error is high and unnecessarily so since simpler solutions are available.

-Most fleet invoices will include subtotals by driver, vehicle, fuel type and department, in addition to the total invoice amount.
+Most invoices will include subtotals by driver, vehicle, fuel type and department, in addition to the total invoice amount.
 This eliminates the need to add up receipts, and determining company fuel spend for a given period becomes much faster.
 And, because invoices are available electronically, by email, or online, accounting teams can easily access historical data.

-For added convenience, many fuel card companies provide custom reports to organize fueling data however you need.
+For added convenience, many companies provide custom reports to organize fueling data however you need.
 Reports can highlight specific groups of drivers and vehicles for fleet monitoring, company audits or tax filing purposes.
 Reports are often available for custom time periods to accommodate the needs of various management and department personnel.